-For fiscal year 2020, Messrs.
+For both fiscal years 2021 and 2020, Messrs.
 Young and Humphries were eligible to earn annual cash bonuses targeted at 60% and 50%, respectively, of their base salaries.
-For fiscal year 2019, Messrs.
-Young and Humphries were eligible to earn annual cash bonuses targeted at 55% and 50%, respectively, of their base salaries.

 Each NEO was eligible to earn his bonus based on the attainment of company and individual performance metrics established by the Company's Board.
 Messrs.
-Young and Humphries became entitled to receive cash bonuses equal to their respective target bonus amounts based on the attainment of company and individual performance metrics during fiscal years 2020 and 2019.
-The actual annual cash bonuses awarded to each NEO for fiscal years 2020 and 2019 performance are set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+Young and Humphries became entitled to receive cash bonuses equal to their respective target bonus amounts based on the attainment of company and individual performance metrics during fiscal years 2021 and 2020.
+The actual annual cash bonuses awarded to each NEO for fiscal years 2021 and 2020 performance are set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."